Pat Fry

-Pat Fry (born 17 March 1964) is a British motorsports engineer.
-Primarily working in Formula One, he has previously held positions with the Benetton, McLaren, Ferrari, Manor Racing, and Renault/Alpine teams.
-As of 2023, Fry is the chief technical officer for Williams Grand Prix Engineering.
+Pat Fry (born 17 March 1964) is a British Formula One engineer who since 2023, has served as the Chief Technical Officer for Williams Racing; he previously held positions at the Benetton, McLaren, Ferrari, Manor Racing, and Renault/Alpine Formula One teams.

 Early career

 Fry was born in Shepperton, Surrey, England.
 After attempting several engineering courses, he became an apprentice at Thorn EMI in 1981.
 While at Thorn EMI, he completed a day-release course in electronics at the City of London Polytechnic.
 He moved onto Thorn's missile programmes, before deciding to leave the company in 1987 to pursue a career in motorsport.